koushikkalyani/FWC/README.md

 # FWC
 This work was done during my summer Internship @IIT Hyderabad  in Future Wireless Communication.
-To see work click .pdf file.
+To see work click on .pdf file.